 6 months old is usually the marker when a full-term, healthy baby is developmentally ready to eat solids.
 Around this age, babies are able to sit unsupported, control their head movement, show attentive interest in the activity, and able to bring food to their mouths accurately.
 Each baby develops along their own timeline, but it is rare to see 4- or 5-month-old babies who show all these skills.

 Yes.
-While technically the term "baby-led weaning" refers to starting solids with finger food and self-feeding, all babies must transition to chewable food at some point during their weaning journey.
+While technically the term "baby-led weaning" refers to starting solids with self-feeding, all babies must transition to chewable food at some point during their weaning journey.
 So even if you begin with a spoon feeding approach, your baby must learn to eat table food independently.
 The safest way for a baby to consume table food is via self-feeding (choking risk increases when caregivers put finger food or table food directly in baby's mouth) so when baby transitions to table food or finger food, it's important to let baby take the lead and feed themselves.
 Once you start finger foods (regardless of baby's age), you may consider beginning with the 6+ month presentations as these are easier for novice eaters to get to the mouth and begin to manipulate.
 (See our free First Foods® database for details).
-Also, check out our virtual course Spoons to Fingers for more tips with this transition.
+Also, check out our virtual course Purees to Finger Food for more tips with this transition.